directus/directus/docs/getting-started/installation/gcp.md

   and memory, often even resulting in those processes not completing.
 You have two options:
   [CPU allocation](https://cloud.google.com/run/docs/configuring/cpu-allocation) that is always allocated (which will increase cost) or handle everything in your extensions synchronously.
-- You could setup [caching](http://localhost:8080/configuration/config-options/#cache) using
+- You could setup [caching](/configuration/config-options/#cache) using
   [Memorystore for Redis](https://cloud.google.com/memorystore/docs/redis)
-- Since, by default, Google Cloud Run will scale back to zero instances of the container, it's impossible to use the [Schedule hooks](http://localhost:8080/extensions/hooks/#schedule) since there is no container to handle those shedules / cron jobs.
+- Since, by default, Google Cloud Run will scale back to zero instances of the container, it's impossible to use the [Schedule hooks](/extensions/hooks/#schedule) since there is no container to handle those schedules / cron jobs.
 Again you have two options: Set the minimum number of instances to 1, this will definitely increase cost as at least 1 container keeps on running 24/7.
 Or you could use [Cloud Scheduler](https://cloud.google.com/scheduler) to schedule calls to custom endpoints which will do the tasks.